 For more detailed information, see my post on How to Make a Roux (includes a video).

-Parsley.
-Stir in parsley and cook 5 minutes.
-This adds a nice pop of fresh flavor.
+Stir in fresh parsley for the last 5 minutes for a nice pop of fresh flavor.

 Boom!
 Done!
 Your turkey gumbo is ready to serve.
-Easy enough to make, isn't it?
+It's great with rice.
 I usually make this with leftover holiday turkey, which is easy to pull from the freezer to make it any time we want it.

 Recipe Tips & Notes